 To start with, you need to produce an objective for how the business should look following any changes.
 This should have a clear organisational plan that will enable you to review which, if any, redundancies can be avoided, such as by way of redeployment, skills development initiatives, or organic end-of-employment processes.
 A risk assessment from a work environment point of view also needs to be carried out to demonstrate the consequences of the new organisation and how the changes will affect the remaining employees.
 Finding solutions now to potential problems that could arise in connection with changes will help the company to prevent them and be better equipped in the event that they still arise.

-As an employer, you also need to create a tenure list and inform the relevant trade unions of negotiations and convene these negotiations with them.
+As an employer, you also need to create a tenure list.
+The employer has the possibility to exclude three people from the tenure list no matter what the size of the organisation is.
+Previously, the employer could exempt two people from the list, but from October 1st 2022 and according to the "new EPA", that number has been changed to three.
+The employer must also motivate the termination and inform the relevant trade unions of negotiations and convene these negotiations with them.
+The motivation may not be discriminatory in any way.
 In some cases, you also need to notify the Swedish Public Employment Service (Arbetsförmedlingen) of the planned redundancies.

 Preparing for negotiations with trade unions